cswank/ussh/README.md

     ussh server --role teamA

 You can type 'c' to copy the current host to your clipboard.
+Also, you can type 'C' to copy the current host to your clipboard with USSH_USER@ prepended.

 In order to quit without logging into anything type control-d.

 Type 'h' to see the help screen: